Kl4rry/crust/DOCS.md

 ```

 # Control flow
-Crust as control flow primitives that should feel familiary to anyone who has used an imperative scripting language before.
+Crust has control flow primitives that should feel familiar to anyone who has used an imperative scripting language before.
 ## Conditional
 ```bash
 $x = 10